enozcan/hibernate-jcache/README.md

 ## Dependencies

 - Include `hibernate-jcache` dependency in your program.
-The version must be the same as the `hibernate-core` version.
+The version must be the same as `hibernate-core` version.

 In `pom.xml`:
 ```xml